2DegreesInvesting/.github/.github/ISSUE_TEMPLATE/dataset.md

 A concise decsription of the purpose of this dataset.

 **Is this object indivisable?**
 Can this object be created by combining several already existing objects?
-If so, maybe this should be a feature request.
+If so, should this be a feature request instead?

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the dataset here.

 **Data dictionary entry**
 Please provide a brief description of each column present in the dataset, in the 2Dii data dictionary format.